salamaashoush/you360Mobile/src/pages/item-detail/README.md

-# Item Detail
+# Video Detail

-The Item Detail Page shows the details of instances of `Item`, and will most commonly be navigated to from `ListMasterPage`.
+The Video Detail Page shows the details of instances of `Video`.